onsala-space-observatory/UVMultiFit/INSTALL.md

     sudo apt-get install libgsl-dev libfftw3-dev

 ### For Mac OS, in a terminal:

-_This may need an update!_
+If using Mac Ports:

-    sudo port install gsl fft3
+    sudo port install gsl fftw-3
-    export LIBRARY_PATH="/opt/local/lib"
-    export LD_LIBRARY_PATH="/opt/local/lib"

-(and either run the setup script from that terminal or update your `LIBRARY_PATH`s in your configuration).
+If using Homebrew:

+    brew install gsl fftw

 ## Clone the repository or update your installation